barun-saha/software-engineering-lite/README.md

 ## Licenses

 Software Engineering Lite uses content from the [Software Engineering Virtual Lab](http://virtual-labs.ac.in/cse08/) that has been released under the [CC-BY-NC-SA-3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/) license.
 A few spelling and grammar correcctions have been made.
-The content of this app &mdash; contained within the *isad.sqlite* file &mdash; is distributed under the same license.
+The content of this app &mdash; contained within the *isad.sqlite* file and various images inside the *asses/images/* directory &mdash; are distributed under the same license.
 The source code of Software Engineering Lite is released under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt) license, and can be found at [GitHub](https://github.com/barun-saha/software-engineering-lite).

 ## Disclaimer